 I talk about this more in the article on learning to make more eye contact.
 Here's a summary of what I wrote about easing into it gradually:

-- If looking people in the eye really makes you anxious, start by practicing making eye contact with people on TV or in movies (e.g., on news programs where the presenter looks right at you).
+- If looking people in the eye really makes you anxious, start by practicing making eye contact with people on TV, movies, or online videos (e.g., on news programs where the presenter looks right at you).

 - Start by primarily making eye contact while you're listening, then move on to making it more and more while you're speaking.